 We only use sterilised, single-use disposable needles and high quality herbs/supplements.
 Your treatment and the whole experience with us is comfortable and relaxing.

 In the various cases we have seen in the nearly 20 years since the clinic opened, hundreds of thousands of couples have successfully conceived and “Bring Baby Home”.
-They all benefit from those programs.

 Fertility support – when to start ?

 You should contact us now if any one or more of the following situations apply to you:

 Between 30-35 years old and have not conceived after trying for six months